ssiloti/bep-persistent-credit/one-hop-rep.rst

 ========    ==============================================================================================
-c -> p      bytes of piece data sent directly from the client to the peer c <- p      bytes of piece data sent directly from the peer to the client c p> *      bytes of piece data sent to other peers due to the p's recommendation as the intermediary c <p *      bytes of piece data received by the client from other peers with p active as the intermediary
+c -> p      bytes of piece data sent directly from the client to the peer c <- p      bytes of piece data sent directly from the peer to the client c p> *      bytes of piece data sent to other peers due to p's recommendation as the intermediary c <p *      bytes of piece data received by the client from other peers with p active as the intermediary
 \* c> p     bytes of piece data sent by any peer to p due to the client's referrals
 \* <c p     bytes of piece data sent by p to each of the client's referrals